Sudokus and bimagic squares

 Sudoku's French ancestors

-(Villefranche de Rouergue 1843 - Le Havre 1913)
+Gaston Tarry (Villefranche de Rouergue 1843 - Le Havre 1913)

 In 1900, Gaston Tarry was the first to prove the famous problem of the 36 officers asked by Euler in 1782: it is impossible to arrange a delegation of six regiments (each of which sending a colonel, a lieutenant-colonel, a major, a captain, a lieutenant, and a sub-lieutenant) in a 6x6 array such that no row or column duplicates a rank or a regiment.
 Tarry has also invented a marvelous method for the construction of multimagic squares : the first paper written by Tarry on his method was presented by Henri Poincaré in the Comptes-Rendus de l'Académie des Sciences, 1906.
-We can find details of his method, with numerous constructions of 8x8 and 9x9 bimagic squares using it, in the General Cazalas's book published in 1934, method slightly enhanced by Cazalas.
+We can find details of his method, with numerous constructions of 8x8 and 9x9 bimagic squares using it, in General Cazalas's book published in 1934, the method slightly enhanced by Cazalas.
 And the Viricel-Boyer method used for our tetramagic and pentamagic squares, fully described in my article published in Pour La Science in 2001, is greatly inspired by the Tarry-Cazalas method.

-Now the main information: ALL the 9x9 bimagic squares constructed with the Tarry-Cazalas method are a combination of 2 Sudokus!
+Now the main information: ALL the 9x9 bimagic squares constructed with the Tarry-Cazalas method are a combination of 2 Sudokus! (remark made here in 2006, proved in 2011, see below)

 Here are two Sudokus (each 3x3 subsquare contains the nine integers from 1 to 9, and each row and each column contains the nine integers from 1 to 9):